oVirt/ovirt-site/source/blog/2017-01-01-ovirt-system-tests-to-the-rescue.html.md

 * *Run the manual OST job with your custom RPMs*

-    Now that you have your custom RPMs ready, you're a click away from running OST on them.<br>
+    Now that you have your custom RPMs ready, your JUST a click away from running OST on them.<br>
     * Login to [Jenkins](http://jenkins.ovirt.org) (make sure you have 'dev role' permissions, if not open a ticket to infra)<br>
     * Go to the [OST Manual job](http://jenkins.ovirt.org/job/ovirt_master_system-tests_manual/) for your relevant version (usually master).<br>